JoshuaLicense/react-testsql/README.md

 Currently there are two versions of testSQL hosted as a demo.

-The client-only version will become available early 2019.

 | Website                                        | Detail               |
 | ---------------------------------------------- | -------------------- |
 | https://react-testsql.herokuapp.com/           | Full version.        |